HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 {{<highlight c>}}
 float floatVariable = 1.1;
 {{</highlight>}}
 If we don’t do this, our code will actually not run!
 The above line will cause an error.
-The compiler can’t know which value it is, we want to store inside and if he assumes that there is chance, that he would have to loose data in the process of converting on type to the other, he won’t do it.
+The compiler can’t know which value it is, we want to store inside and if he assumes that there is a chance, that he would have to lose data in the process of converting on type to the other, he won’t do it.

 The compiler will though convert values from one type to the other if he can be sure that no data loss can happen.
 This is called “implicit” conversion.
 Implicit conversion happens from integers to floats and floats to doubles and of course integers to doubles.

 If you want to force conversion for types it’s called “explicit” conversion and we do this using a “cast”:
 {{<highlight c>}}
 float floatVariable = (float)1.1;